-In the distant future, Earth is ravaged by war and famine, and after generations of bloodshed settles into peace only to be invaded by the alien Delroi.
-General Alrik Torfa needs a mate and his seers promise mates for many of his people on the distant planet Earth.
-He doesn’t expect her to come easily, but is more than a little surprised to find her leading an enemy army.
+After decades of war, destruction, and famine, the people of Earth have settled into a fragile peace when the Delroi arrive.
+Driven by the visions of his people’s seers, General Alrik Torfa is determined to take Earth and its promised riches—women capable of bonding with his people.
+He doesn’t expect her to come easily but is more than a little surprised to find her leading the enemy army.
 Outmanned and outgunned, there is no way the Earth forces can win.

 Originally published in 2008.